How to Plant, Grow, and Care for a Kumquat Tree

 Kumquat tree survives well in almost any soil pH.
 But it can’t survive really sticky, clay-like soils that don’t drain readily.
 Ensure your soil easily drains away water.
 If you’re growing in a container, a citrus potting blend is great.
 Those growing directly in the ground should do a drainage test first.

-Apart from the cold winter months, kumquat plants need regular fertilizer.
-In spring, feed the plant with an all-purpose, slow-release citrus fertilizer.
-As the plant grows, give it diluted liquid fertilizer, like fish emulsion or liquid kelp on an occasional basis.
+Apart from the cold winter months, kumquats need regular fertilizer.
+In spring, feed with an all-purpose, slow-release citrus fertilizer.
+As it grows, give it diluted liquid fertilizer, like fish emulsion or liquid kelp, on an occasional basis.
 Always water well before applying liquid fertilizers.
 Avoid getting fertilizer on the tree itself, aiming only at the surrounding soil.

 Kumquat tree doesn’t require much pruning except when you have to remove dead or damaged branches that may be sucking up the tree’s resources.
 If you want to shape the tree, make sure to do so in winter before the spring flowering season and after harvesting the fruit.